-Of all the great rivalries in boxing, that between Sugar Ray Robinson and Jake LaMotta stands apart.
+Of all the most memorable rivalries in the long history of boxing, that between Sugar Ray Robinson and Jake LaMotta stands apart.
 First, these were two all-time greats.
-Even early in their careers, fight fans regarded both as rare talents, destined for championship status.
+Even early in their careers, they were regarded as rare talents, destined for championship status.
 Second, their personalities and ring styles were perfect contrasts to one another: LaMotta the brutish “Bronx Bull,” Robinson the stylish “Prince of Harlem.”
-And third, they locked up six times, the battles becoming more competitive and exciting as the rivalry unfolded.
-And while Robinson vs LaMotta I was a clear-cut win for Sugar Ray, the two fought on close to even terms over their next four meetings.
-But their sixth and final clash is the most famous for the fact it was a massacre, the legendary “St. Valentine’s Day Massacre.”
+And third, they locked up six times, the battles becoming more exciting and significant as both the rivalry and their respective careers unfolded.
+But their final clash, LaMotta vs Robinson, Part Six, is the most famous for the fact it was a massacre, the legendary “St. Valentine’s Day Massacre.”

 Such was the interest in this budding rivalry that their third meeting took place just three weeks later.
 This time, despite LaMotta again knocking Robinson down, Sugar Ray cleanly outboxed the Bronx Bull.
-It was the same in their fourth meeting in 1945 in New York, with some even scoring all but one of the ten rounds for Robinson, but it was a different story the next time out.
-Their fifth tilt was a 12 round war in Chicago, a bruising and desperately close affair, both men hurt and bloodied.
-The thin decision again went to Sugar Ray, though many at ringside felt LaMotta deserved better.
-Ray dubbed it the toughest bout of his career.
+It was the same in their fourth meeting in 1945 in New York, with some at ringside scoring all but one of the ten rounds for Robinson, but it was a different story the next time out.
+Their fifth tilt seven months later in Chicago was a bruising and desperately close affair, both men hurt and bloodied.
+The thin twelve round decision again went to Robinson, though more than a few observers thought LaMotta deserved better.
+Ray himself declared it the toughest battle of his prolific career.

 Five fights, four wins for Robinson, but that fifth meeting left many with a sour taste and a sense the terms between them were not yet decided.
-But now they went their separate ways, the years passing as Robinson at long last won the world welterweight crown in 1946, and LaMotta finally took the middleweight championship in 1949.
-But by 1950, Robinson could no longer make 147 pounds and had moved up to the middleweights, setting up a sixth meeting to settle things, and this time for a world title.
+But now they went their separate ways, the years passing as Sugar Ray at long last won the world welterweight crown in 1946, and LaMotta finally took the middleweight belt in 1949.
+But by 1950, Robinson could no longer make 147 pounds and he moved up to middleweight, setting up a sixth meeting, this time with a world title on the line.

-On February 14, 1951, fifteen thousand packed Chicago Stadium and millions more watched thanks to the new and suddenly popular technology of home television.
+On February 14, 1951, fifteen thousand packed Chicago Stadium and millions more watched thanks to the new and popular phenomenon of home television.
 They all witnessed a war for the ages.
 For LaMotta, this was his last hurrah, and he knew it.
-While Robinson, incredibly, would go on to compete for another 14 years, LaMotta’s fighting style necessitated a shorter career – too many gruelling wars, too much wear and tear.
-The 160 pound weight limit was a terrible struggle for him now; the day before the contest he had to shed more than four pounds.
+While Robinson, incredibly, would go on to compete for another fourteen years, Jake’s fighting style necessitated a shorter career – too many brutal wars, too much wear and tear.
+The 160 pound weight limit was a terrible ordeal for him now; the day before the contest he had to shed at least four pounds.

 The bull’s big chance came in the sixth.
-He hurt Robinson with a left hook and followed up with a fierce two-fisted attack that drew blood and had the challenger briefly in trouble.
-But Sugar Ray survived and by round 11, LaMotta’s gas tank was empty.
-The champion staged a last, desperate rally, driving Robinson to the ropes and unleashing a barrage of punches in a final effort to force a stoppage, but the gamble failed and at the end of the round he was reeling from Ray’s counter-attack.
+He stunned Robinson with a powerful left hook and followed up with a two-fisted attack that drew blood and had the challenger in retreat.
+But Sugar Ray survived and by the eleventh, LaMotta’s gas tank was empty.
+It was in that round that the champion gathered himself for a final charge, a desperate, last-ditch effort to force a stoppage, driving Ray to the ropes and unleashing a non-stop barrage of heavy shots.
+But the gamble failed and at the end of the round Jake was reeling from Ray’s counter-attack.

-The start of round 12 marked the end of a competitive fight.
-Robinson scored at will and now he wanted what no one had ever possessed: a clean knockout over “The Bronx Bull.”
+The bell for round twelve marked the end of a competitive fight.
+Robinson scored at will and now he wanted what no other fighter possessed: a knockout over “The Bronx Bull.”
 A fusillade of hard shots connected.
-Hooks, uppercuts, haymakers – Ray couldn’t miss.
+Hooks, uppercuts, haymakers, Ray couldn’t miss.
 Perhaps out of respect for LaMotta’s vaunted toughness — in 95 fights he had never tasted the canvas — the referee refrained from stepping in.
-The champion somehow survived and the ringside physician visited Jake’s corner between rounds but allowed him to continue.
+The champion somehow survived the round and the ringside physician visited Jake’s corner between rounds but allowed him to continue.

 Not for nothing do they call this fight “The St. Valentine’s Day Massacre.”
-In round 13 LaMotta absorbed a truly horrific pounding.
-The champion was clearly finished and had no chance of winning but he simply refused to go down as he took a seemingly endless series of Robinson’s best punches.
-The referee appeared reluctant to stop it, even as LaMotta, now unable to keep his hands up, staggered about the ring, catching clean, vicious shots that would have knocked out any other middleweight on the planet.
-Only after a flush right hand had nearly decapitated Jake and ringside officials finally signaled for the battering to end, did the referee step in and raise Robinson’s hand.
+In round thirteen LaMotta absorbed a truly horrific pounding.
+Everyone could see that the champion had no chance of winning but he simply refused to go down as he withstood a seemingly endless series of Robinson’s best punches.
+The referee appeared reluctant to stop it, even as LaMotta, now unable to keep his hands up, staggered about, catching clean, vicious shots that would have knocked out any other middleweight on the planet.
+Only after a flush right hand nearly decapitated Jake, and ringside officials finally signaled for the battering to end, did the referee step in and raise Robinson’s hand.